mohanhops/mohanhops.github.io/index.md

 ### Cloud Computing
 - Best practices in Cloud Computing
-- HPC for the Cloud
+- HPC in the Cloud